VictoriaMetrics/victoriametrics-datasource/README.md

 1. Make sure there are no open security issues.
 1. Change version in `package.json` in a `main` branch
-1. Push changes to the github repository and be shure that the `main` branch is up to date.
+1. Push changes to the github repository and be sure that the `main` branch is up to date.
 1. Trigger [release pipeline](https://github.com/VictoriaMetrics/victoriametrics-datasource/actions/workflows/release.yaml).
 1. Go to [releases page](https://github.com/VictoriaMetrics/victoriametrics-datasource/releases) once pipeline is finished and verify release with the name `TAG` has been created and has all the needed binaries and checksums attached.